 The most popular P2P lending platforms are:

-And now let’s move on to the peer-to-peer lending benefits and challenges!
+Now let’s move on to the peer-to-peer lending benefits and challenges.

 Let’s talk about all the good things crowdlending has for those companies which are at the starting point.